Tygrak/MocapViz/README.md

 JavaScript library for visualizing motion capture data.

+## Getting Started

+See [Getting Started](docs/GettingStarted.md) for a quick start guide to using MocapViz.

 ## Installation

 ### Option 1 - Recommended

-Download the minified module file from releases.
+Download the minified module file from [releases](https://github.com/Tygrak/MocapViz/releases/).
 Copy the module file into your project folder.

 ### Option 2